Booty Boot Camp

 Floor Work: Bridge

-This classic is a surprisingly good workout for the glutes, as well as the hamstrings and hips.
+This classic is a super workout for the glutes, as well as the hamstrings and hips.

 Form: Begin on your back with your knees bent, feet hip-width apart.
-Slowly peel your spine off the floor from the tailbone, one vertebra at a time, tightening the glutes and hamstrings.
-Pause when you create a diagonal line from shoulders to knees.
-Lower slowly, one vertebra at a time.
+Slowly peel your spine off the floor from the tailbone.
+Tighten the glutes and hamstrings as you do this.
+When your body has formed a long, slanted line from shoulders to knees, hold for a few seconds.
+Then lower slowly.

 Floor Work: Side Leg Raises

 Form: Lift the top leg while lying on your side.
-Keep the hips stacked and the torso still; both knees facing forward.
-For a variation that works slightly different muscles, you can turn the top leg out from the hip.
+Keep the hips stacked and the torso still.
+Both knees should face forward.
+To work slightly different muscles, you can turn the top leg in from the hip.

 Floor Work: Dirty Dog

-This butt-building move gained fame in the exercise videos of the 1970s as the "fire hydrant."
-It targets two of the muscles groups in the buttocks.
+This bottom builder gained fame in the exercise videos of the 1970s as the "fire hydrant."
+It targets two of the muscle groups in the buttocks.

 Form: Keep your knees hip-width apart and your hands directly under your shoulders, elbows straight.
 Gently stiffen the abs and keep your back in a neutral position with no sagging or arching.
 Slowly draw one knee up.
 Rotate the hip to bring the leg toward the torso, then away.